Hey Guys,

 Now, those of you who have experience decorating cakes will ace this next part.
 I, however, have never (successfully) managed to decorate any baked goods, and my results just go to show that real skill is not necessary.
 Really.

 6) Using a steady hand, and a good grip on the bottle, pipe along the printed design.
 I like to start by piping little balls onto the ends of the scroll parts.
-It’s not important to be perfectly accurate, just select the features you want to emphasize, and go for it.
-I find this process oddly meditative, in spite of hand cramps.
+It’s not important to be perfectly accurate, just select the features you want to emphasize and go for it.
+I find this process oddly meditative, despite hand cramps.

 7) Once you have added dimension to your cardstock cut-outs, it’s time to wait for them to dry.
 Again.
 I use a heat tool to speed things up, but it’s still tedious.